Master Lease Purchase Program Overview

 Maintain base appropriations - Despite the best planning efforts, capital equipment costs are rarely consistent from one biennium to the next.
 By deploying a financing strategy, capital budgets remain level and predictable.

 After the agency has determined that it has the authority to purchase or complete an Eligible Project, the agency’s governing body must adopt a resolution that determines financing the project is appropriate, approves and authorizes a request for financing, designates an officer or employee and delegates to that officer or employee authority to proceed with the submission of a request for financing and completion of the financing.
 To view a sample

 resolution, click here.

-The agency is required to obtain approval of the Bond Review Board or other
+The agency is required to obtain approval of the Bond Review Board (other approvals may also be required).

 Bond Review Board Approval